unixneo/kucoin-api/README.md

 # Otherwise provide an api_key as keyword arguments
 client = Kucoin::Api::REST.new api_key: 'your.api_key', api_secret: 'your.api_secret', api_passphrase: 'your.api_passphrase'

-# You can provide a sandbox as argument to change Sandbox environment
+# You can provide a sandbox as argument to change into Sandbox environment
 client = Kucoin::Api::REST.new sandbox: true
 ```